zDfqweq1157anitarobinson/SmartGolfDAO/policies/claqback-polisy.md

      - Fraudulent allocation or misrepresentation
      - Breach of contractual obligations
      - KYC/AML failure
+     - Reserve restructuring (e.g. migration to a Safe Treasury)

 4. **Governance Control**
    - Any clawback requires approval through DAO/Multisig governance.
    - Transaction details will be recorded and disclosed publicly.

+## Execution History
+- **Case #1 (Advisor)**: Tokens allocated to an advisor who ceased contributing were clawed back prior to vesting.
+- **Case #2 (Treasury Migration)**: Locked reserve tokens were clawed back to consolidate into the SGi DAO Treasury Safe for secure multi-signature management.

 ## Transparency
-- A **public registry** of any clawback actions, including wallet addresses and transaction hashes, will be maintained in this repository.
+- A **public registry** of clawback actions, including wallet addresses and transaction hashes, will be maintained in this repository.
-- To date, **no clawback has been executed**.
+- To date, **2 clawbacks have been executed**, both aligning with the above principles.

 ---